 Microgreens can be grown both in soil and using the hydroponic system.
 You can go for soil as it requires much less investment.
 Good quality potting soil is ideal.
 You can grow the plants on small trays or pots.
 For space planning, you can have a rack with multiple steps, and place pots or trays there.

 Microgreens can be grown both outdoors or inside a room.
-You can grow them in your backyard or kitchen garden also.
+You can grow them in your backyard or kitchen garden too.
 If you do farming indoors, you need Fluorescent lights and a fan for proper lighting and ventilation.

 The first step of farming is the seeds.
 Choose good quality organic seeds.
 Soak them for 10-12 hours.
 After that drain out the water and cover the seeds with a moist towel or napkin for 12 to 24 hours depending on the variety of crops you are growing.

-During this time, spray little water twice or thrice a day to keep the seeds moist.
+During this time, spray a little water twice or thrice a day to keep the seeds moist.
 This helps in germination.
 After 12-24 hours, you will find the seeds have germinated.
 Now you have to transfer them to the pots.
 Fill the pots with soil up to the top level, but don’t put too much soil.

-Take the germinated seeds and spread them on the soil and press them gently with your hand.
+Take the germinated seeds spread them on the soil and press them gently with your hand.
 Don’t plant them forcefully into the soil.
 After this sprinkle some water on the seeds and soil.

 Harvesting Time for Microgreens